 While it’s possible to reach this decision amicably, Sharapan Fabrikant notes he’s typically contacted later in the divorce process, following the decision of a judge or mediator.
 “It’s not the husband and wife deciding mutually that they’re going to sell it – it’s a court order,” he says.

 Fiery tempers in the midst of the divorce can make listing the house tough, especially when both parties want their preferred real estate agent to list the property, “which I tend not to recommend,” says Sharapan Fabrikant, who is also a member of the National Association of Divorce Professionals, a network of professionals that often take part in divorce proceedings.

 Buy out the other person.
 Offloading your house isn’t always the easiest decision.
 “Primarily when there’s kids, one will keep the home just for the sake of the transition for the children,” Sharapan Fabrikant says.

 A way many divorcing couples keep one spouse in the home is having them buy out the other.
 This typically requires an appraisal of the property to determine its current market value and is typically paid in cash.
 With this payment, the deed will be transferred to sole ownership of the paying spouse.

 If buying out your spouse is your preferred option, be sure you have enough money to do so, on top of other legal fees and costs associated with the split.
-The average reported cost of a divorce is $15,500, the majority of which is attorney’s fees and doesn’t include real estate, according to a 2014 survey of visitors to the legal advice site Nolo.com.
+The average reported cost of a divorce is $15,500, the majority of which is attorney’s fees and doesn’t include real estate (read more about it from here from the expert’s points of view), according to a 2014 survey of visitors to the legal advice site Nolo.com.

 Sign over your half of the house.
 If divorce proceedings lead to the agreement that one spouse can keep the house without having to pay his or her ex, be sure all ownership documents get signed at the same time because there’s no guarantee a split will remain amicable.